YouTube’s ongoing battle against ad blockers: YouTube starts restricting ad blocker users

 youtube.com,youtubekids.com,youtube-nocookie.com#%#//scriptlet('json-prune', 'playerResponse.adPlacements playerResponse.playerAds adPlacements playerAds', 'playerResponse.playerConfig.streamSelectionConfig.maxBitrate')

-Despite the Desktop setback, YouTube may achieve higher recovery rates via mobile web users.
+Despite the desktop setback, YouTube may improve adblock recovery rates via mobile web users.
 However, it comes at the cost of alienating loyal users with a disruptive new UX.

 David Jeon